OpenChain-Project/Telco-WG/Draft-OpenChain-Telco-SBOM-Guide_EN.md

 “NTIA SBOM Minimum elements”, section “Distribution and Delivery”

 #### 3.6.2 Rationale
 To ensure that the receiving entity can ingest the software and its SBOM, it shall be delivered no later than at the delivery of the software.
-An SBOM may be delivered before the software if an adopting entity so elects, but the software delivery must nevertheless be accompanied by the corresponding SBOM to ensure compliance with the specification.
+An SBOM may be delivered before the software if an adopting entity so elects, but the software delivery must nevertheless be accompanied by the corresponding SBOM to ensure compliance with the Guide.

 ### 3.7 Method of SBOM delivery
 The SBOM SHALL be embedded into the software “package” where technically feasible.
 If it is not technically feasible to embed the SBOM into the software “package” being delivered, such as in the case of space-constrained embedded systems, the supplying party will supply a web hosted version of the SBOM that is available for at least 18 months and SHALL NOT in any way restrict recipients’ ability to copy and store these locally for their own use.
 Such restrictions MAY NOT be placed on the recipient in additional confidentiality agreements.